tonikarttunen/tonikarttunen-com/README.md

 ### Copyright and License

-* Source code is licensed under the MIT License (MIT).
+* `react-starter-kit` source code is licensed under the MIT License (MIT).
 See [LICENSE.txt](./LICENSE.txt) file in the project root.
 * Documentation to the project is licensed under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
 * React logo image is a trademark of Facebook, Inc.
-* All the other images, videos and other artwork in this repository: (C) Copyright 2015 Toni Karttunen.
+* All the other images, videos, other artwork and code in this repository: Copyright (C) 2015 Toni Karttunen.
 All rights reserved.